-The Pittsburgh cookie table is the BEST Southwestern PA wedding tradition, IMHO.
-Disagree if you must but I can’t think of anything better than an all-you-can-eat buffet of delicious treats.
-Plus, nothing cures a post-wedding hangover quite like a breakfast of leftover cookies, am I right?
-There are mixed opinions about how the Pittsburgh cookie table got its start, but I for one am sure glad it did.
-While I’ve never met a cookie table I haven’t liked, nothing makes my mouth water quite like the ones that combine style AND sweets!
+The Pittsburgh cookie table is the BEST Southwestern PA wedding tradition, in our humble opinions.
+Disagree if you must but we can’t think of anything better than an all-you-can-eat buffet of delicious treats.
+Plus, nothing cures a post-wedding hangover quite like a breakfast of leftover cookies, right?
+There are mixed opinions about how the Pittsburgh cookie table got its start, but we are sure glad it did.
+While we’ve never met a cookie table we haven’t liked, nothing makes our mouths water quite like the ones that combine style AND sweets!
 Infuse a little personality and step up your wedding dessert game with these Pittsburgh cookie table ideas!

 Don’t be afraid to ask relatives to pitch in.

-If your female family members are anything like mine, they’ll spend months baking hundreds of dozens of cookies.
+If your family members are anything like ours, they’ll spend months baking hundreds of dozens of cookies.
 Or at least, they’ll want to.
-Pittsburgh wedding planner Jessica Garda Events advises you to not be shy about asking relatives or friends for help.
+Don’t be shy about asking relatives or friends for help.
 Most are just waiting to be asked, and they’d love nothing more than to be involved with your big day.
 Don’t feel obligated to do all of that baking on your own!
-Plus, no one makes a chocolate chip cookie quite like grandma anyways.
+Plus, no one makes a chocolate chip cookie quite like grandma does anyways.

 Give a little history.